Last Updated on October 8, 2023

 Incorrectly Installed Filter

 The air purifier will make excessive noise when you have installed the filter wrong.
 In some cases, the device can even stop working entirely.
-Fortunately, most air purification systems will alert you with the red light.
+Fortunately, most air purification systems will alert you to the red light.
 That will indicate that the filter is not correctly set.
-And here is the solution for this:
+Here is the solution for this:

 - Turn the device off and unplug it

 - Disassemble it and remove the filter